Bolivia: Áñez presidency (2019–2020)

 After weeks of protests, Morales resigned on national television shortly after the Commander-in-Chief of the armed forces General Williams Kaliman had urged that he do so to restore "peace and stability".
 Opposition Senator Jeanine Áñez declared herself interim president, claiming constitutional succession after the president, vice president and both head of the legislature chambers.
 She was confirmed as interim president by the constitutional court who declared her succession to be constitutional and automatic.
 International politicians, scholars and journalists are divided between describing the event as a coup or a spontaneous social uprising against an unconstitutional fourth term.
 Protests to reinstate Morales as president continued becoming highly violent: burning public buses and private houses, destroying public infrastructure and harming pedestrians.
 The protests were met with more violence by security forces against Morales supporters after Áñez exempted police and military from criminal responsibility in operations for "the restoration of order and public stability".

 In April 2020, the interim government took out a loan of more than $327 million from the International Monetary Fund to meet the country's needs during the COVID-19 pandemic.
 New elections were scheduled for 3 May 2020.
 In response to the coronavirus pandemic, the Bolivian electoral body, the TSE, made an announcement postponing the election.
 MAS reluctantly agreed with the first delay only.
 A date for the new election was delayed twice more, in the face of massive protests and violence.
 The final proposed date for the elections was 18 October 2020.
 Observers from the OAS, UNIORE, and the UN all reported that they found no fraudulent actions in the 2020 elections.

 The general election had a record voter turnout of 88.4% and ended in a landslide win for MAS which took 55.1% of the votes compared to 28.8% for centrist former president Carlos Mesa.
 Both Mesa and Áñez conceded defeat.

-Government of Luis Arce: 2020–2025
+Luis Arce presidency (2020–2025)

 On 8 November 2020, Luis Arce was sworn in as President of Bolivia alongside his Vice President David Choquehuanca.
 In February 2021, the Arce government returned an amount of around $351 million to the IMF.
 This comprised a loan of $327 million taken out by the interim government in April 2020 and interest of around $24 million.
 The government said it returned the loan to protect Bolivia's economic sovereignty and because the conditions attached to the loan were unacceptable.

-Coup d'état attempt of Juan José Zúñiga: 2024

 On 26 June 2024, a military coup attempt led by Juan José Zúñiga ended after lasting only 5 hours.
 In the evening of 26 June, Bolivian police arrested Zúñiga.